-SWC is currently investigating the rehabilitation of Dobroyd Canal via the naturalisation of the channel extending from Ramsay Street to the confluence of Iron Cove.
+SWC is currently investigating the rehabilitation of Dobroyd Canal via the naturalisation of the channel extending from Ramsay Street to the Waratah Street footbridge.
 The preliminary design was incorporated into the TUFLOW model where the channel roughness and topography was refined to represent the naturalised state of the area.
 A schematisation of the preliminary concept design is shown in Photo 11.